acro5piano/react-native-big-calendar/CONTRIBUTING.md

 ## Release

-@acro5piano will create a relase on GitHub.
+@acro5piano will create a release on GitHub.

 - Edit `package.json` and bump version
 - Add summary to `Changelog.md`